chris-the-wiz/rag_stub/README.md

 5. ???
 6. Profit

-At the first run it needs to generate the embeddings.
+At the first run the embeddings need to be generated.
 This takes time.

 ## ENV VARIABLES: